-43.901 Purpose
+I. Purpose

-The Lac du Flambeau Tribal Council empowered by the Tribe's Constitution to enact ordinances, hereby enacts this ordinance in order to set the terms for class II and III gaming operations on tribal lands.
+The General Council of the Cahuilla Band of Indians (hereafter "Tribe"), exercising its governmental powers as a sovereign Tribe to enact ordinances, hereby enacts this Ordinance in order to set the terms for the conduct of Class II gaming operations on tribal lands.

-43.902 Gaming Authorized
+II.
+Gaming Authorized

-Class II and III gaming as defined in the Indian Gaming Regulatory Act, P.L.
-100-447, 25 U.S.C. § 2703(7)(A) (IGRA) and by the regulations promulgated by the National Indian Gaming Commission at 25 C.F.R. § 502.3 and 502.4 (as published in the Federal Register at 57 FR 12382-12393, April 9, 1992) is hereby reaffirmed as being authorized.
+Class II gaming as defined in the Indian Gaming Regulatory Act.
+P.L.
+100-447, 25 U.S.C.
+Section 2703 (8) ("IGRA") and by the regulations promulgated by the National Indian Gaming Commission at 25 C.F.R.
+502.3 (as published in the Federal Register at 57 FR 12382-12393, April 9, 1992) is hereby authorized.

-43.903 Ownership of Gaming
+III.
+Ownership of Gaming

-The Tribe shall have the sole proprietary interest in and responsibility for the conduct of any gaming operation authorized by this ordinance.
+The Tribe shall have the sole propriety interest in and responsibility for the conduct of any gaming operation authorized by this Ordinance.

-43.904 Use of Gaming Revenue
+IV.
+Use of Gaming Revenue

-- A. Net Revenues from class II and III gaming shall be used only for the following purposes: to fund tribal government operations and programs; provide for the general welfare of the Tribe and its members; promote tribal economic development; donate to charitable organizations; or help fund operations of local government agencies. - B. If the Tribe elects to make per capita payments to tribal members, it shall authorize such payments only upon approval of a plan submitted to the Secretary of the Interior under 25 U.S.C. § 2710(b)(3).
+- A. Net revenues from class II gaming shall be used only for the following purposes: to fund tribal government operations and programs; provide for the general welfare of the Tribe and its members; promote tribal economic development; donate to charitable organization; or help fund operations of local government agencies. - B. If the Tribe elects to make per capita payments to tribal members, it shall authorize such payment only upon approval of a plan submitted to the Secretary of Interior under 25 U.S.C.
+2710(b)(3).

-43.905 Audit
+V. Audit

-- A. The Tribe shall cause to be conducted annually an independent audit of gaming operations and shall submit the resulting audit reports to the National Indian Gaming Commission. - B. All gaming related contracts that result in the purchase of supplies, services, or concessions in excess of \$25,000.00 annually, except contracts for professional legal and accounting services, shall be specifically included within the scope of the audit that is described in subsections A. above.
+- A. The Tribe shall cause to be conducted annually an independent audit of gaming operations and shall submit the resulting audit reports to the National Indian Gaming commission. - B. All gaming related contracts that result in the purchase of supplies, services, or concessions in excess of \$25,000.00 annually, except contracts for professional legal and accounting services, shall be specifically included within the scope of the audit that is described in subsection A above.

-43.906 Protection of the Environment and Public Health and Safety maintained and operated in a manner that adequately protects the environment and the public health and safety.
+VI.
+Protection of the Environment and Public Health and Safety

+Class II gaming facilities shall be constructed, maintained and operated in a manner that adequately protects the environment and the public health and safety.